 No matter what program you're entering, there's a student association where you can begin making connections with your future classmates.
 Find associations on social media before the term begins to find out about kickoff events.

 Connect with student mentors, take a virtual tour and get to know some of your peers through the Homeroom program.

 Welcome Crew mentors are here to help you transition easily into your first year of university.
 You can reach them via email or video chat to talk about anything from the course registration system, to where to meet new friends.

-Consider joining Homeroom, a virtual program that brings together first-year students to get to know each other and receive mentorship and support over Zoom from upper level students.
+Consider joining Homeroom, a virtual program that brings together first-year students to get to know each other and receive mentorship and support over Zoom from upper-level students.

-When campus is open, some students find it helpful to rent a locker.
+Some students find it helpful to rent a locker.
 You can select which building your locker is located in.
 Rental periods last for a year and payment is made by credit card.

 Before the start of the semester, start checking out which books are required for your upcoming courses.
 Professors may have already made the course outline, which includes book lists, available on Moodle.
-You may also find your personalized student book list by checking the Concordia Book Stop web page, where you can order or rent print or digital books.

-If you plan to take public transportation in Montreal, you may want to buy a monthly Opus card.
+If you plan to take public transportation in Montreal, you may want to buy a monthly OPUS card.
 To get a reduced student rate, you must have a Quebec home address saved in your Student Centre and be registered full-time for the current term.

 Parking permits are available for students on the Loyola Campus and hourly parking is available first-come first-served in several locations at the SGW Campus.